flywithfelix/fts_airport_models/README.md

-# 3D Models for External 3D Visualization
+# Airport 3D models for external 3D visualization

 This repository provides lightweight 3D models created with Blender.
 The models are intended for use in external 3D visualization and simulation environments.